-If any of the above symptoms occur the pupil must be seen by a medical professional in A&E, minor injuries clinic or the GP surgery; the school nurse will advise on the best course of action.
+If any of the above symptoms occur the pupil must be seen by a medical professional in A&E, minor injuries clinic or the GP surgery; the School Nurse and/or Welfare Officer will advise on the best course of action.
 However, if in doubt the pupil should be seen in hospital.